mah0x211/lua-realpath/README.md

 ### Path Normalization

-If the `resolve` argument is set to `false`, the `pathname` will be normalized according to the following rules.
+The `pathname` will be normalized according to the following rules.

 - If `pathname` starts with a `/`, the resolved path string will start with `/`.
 - If a separator `/` is consecutive, it will be one.